 For some reason, near the end of last year, the Catalan Independence movement started getting compared to that of the Kosovar movement with titles such as “Spain’s Kosovo Problem” and “Catalonia goes Kosovo” among others.
-I can only assume that this is some rhetoric put out by Madrid given that it is ignorant, over simplified, and something that president who gives “press conferences” through a TV screen would likely try to circulate.
+I can only assume that this is some rhetoric put out by Madrid given that it is ignorant, over simplified, and something that a president who gives “press conferences” through a TV screen would likely try to circulate.
 To counter over simplification with over simplification, this comparison is utterly wrong.
 In all honestly, the better comparison for Catalan Independence would be what’s happening now in the UK with Scotland, but let’s forget that better examples exist for a moment and focus only on former Yugoslavia because well, why not.

 The big issue in this comparison lies in what is actually Kosovo.
 This was an autonomous region created in the Serbia state in Yugoslavia during the 20th century.
 This was done by former benevolent dictator Tito in order to balance out the voting in the government and not allow Serbia too large a vote as they had historically had the largest population in Yugoslavia.
 While there was a small kingdom in this region before the Common Era, it has either been part of the Roman Empire, Serbia, the Ottoman Empire, the Serbia, then Yugoslavia, and then Serbia again for the last few thousand years.